-TIA leads the Responsible Camping Forum and encourages all campers to stay in holiday parks, Department of Conservation (DOC) camping grounds or other designated areas.
-Regardless of where campers are staying, they should have minimal environmental impact.
+TIA leads the Responsible Camping Forum and encourages all campers to stay in holiday parks, Department of Conservation camping grounds or other designated areas.
+Regardless of where campers are staying they should have a minimal environmental impact.

-TIA does not support total bans on freedom camping as this would impact on New Zealanders who regard it as a birthright and unfairly penalise the majority of overseas visitors who behave appropriately.
+TIA does not support total bans on free camping as this would impact on New Zealanders who regard it as a birth right and unfairly penalise the majority of overseas visitors who behave appropriately.

 TIA believes that a strong responsible camping framework focuses on the themes of insight, information, infrastructure, and enforcement and provides national consistency in initiatives and messaging while allowing for regional decision-making in delivery.
 We advocate for councils to take a pro-active approach in the management of freedom camping to ensure it is managed in a way that meets the expectations of the host community including local tourism operators.